Grand Duchess Anastasia Nikolaevna of Russia: Early years

-Anastasia was born on 18 June 1901.
-She was the fourth daughter of Tsar Nicholas II and Tsarina Alexandra.
+Anastasia was born on 18 June 1901 as the fourth child and youngest daughter of Tsar Nicholas II and Tsarina Alexandra.
 When she was born, her parents and extended family were disappointed that she was a girl.
 They had hoped for a son who would have become heir apparent to the throne.
 Her father went for a long walk to compose himself before going to visit his wife and their newborn child for the first time.
 Her paternal aunt Grand Duchess Xenia Alexandrovna of Russia said, "My God!
 What a disappointment!... a fourth girl!"
 Her first cousin twice removed Grand Duke Konstantin Konstantinovich wrote, "Forgive us, Lord, if we all felt disappointment instead of joy.
 We were so hoping for a boy, and it's a daughter."
 The travel writer Burton Holmes wrote, "Nicholas would part with half his Empire in exchange for one Imperial boy."

 Anastasia was named for the fourth-century martyr St. Anastasia.
 "Anastasia" is a Greek name (Αναστασία), meaning "of the resurrection", a fact often alluded to later in stories about her rumored survival.
 Anastasia's title is most precisely translated as "Grand Princess".
 "Grand Duchess" became the most widely used translation of the title into English from Russian.

 The Tsar's children were raised as simply as possible.
 They slept on hard camp cots without pillows, except when they were ill, took cold baths in the morning, and were expected to tidy their rooms and do needlework to be sold at various charity events when they were not otherwise occupied.
 Most in the household, including the servants, generally called the Grand Duchess by her first name and patronym, "Anastasia Nikolaevna", and did not use her title or style.
 She was occasionally called by the French version of her name, "Anastasie", or by the Russian nicknames "Nastasya", "Nastya", "Nastas", or "Nastenka".
 Other family nicknames for Anastasia were "Malenkaya", meaning "little (one)" in Russian, or "Shvybzik", meaning "merry little one" or "little mischief" in German.